 Surles, Elizabeth.
 2014.
-“Research calisthenics in the City of Angels: One archivist’s experience at the Institute for Research Design in Librarianship.”
+“Research Calisthenics in the City of Angels: One Archivist’s Experience at the Institute for Research Design in Librarianship.”
 Rutgers University State of the Libraries 2014.
-New Brunswick, NJ. http://www.libraries.rutgers.edu/rul/staff/training/sotl_2014/Research_Calisthenics.pdf 5-Nov-14.
+New Brunswick, NJ.
+5-Nov-14.

 Stark, Rachel, and Oza, Preeti.
 2014.
-“Focus group study to determine information seeking habits of Doctor of Physical Therapy students.”
-Medical Library Association Annual 2014.
+“Focus Group Study to Determine Information Seeking Habits of Doctor of Physical Therapy Students.”
+Medical Library Association Annual Meeting.
 Chicago, IL.
 Jun-14.

 Stark, Rachel, and Plovnick, Caitlin.
 2015.
-“Disaster response, disaster preparedness, and collaboration: how academic libraries and public libraries can maximize resources to ensure survival.”
-American College & Research Libraries Conference.
+“Disaster Response, Disaster Preparedness, and Collaboration: How Academic Libraries and Public Libraries Can Maximize Resources to Ensure Survival.”
+Association of College & Research Libraries Conference.
 Portland, OR.
 26-Mar-15.